gyaaf/tiamat/readme.md

 * **Autopick**: Select champion to instantly pick when available
 * **Autoban**: Select champion to ban during champion select
 * **Smart Dodge**: Dodge queue without client restart
+* **Chat Disconnect**: Disconnect from league chat and appear offline to your friends

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.